Van life: Why a cast iron pot has a place in your road trips

 • bread

-• complete meal to share after a day of driving
+• a complete meal to share after a day on the road

-These are exactly the type of dishes that work well when traveling: few ingredients, little technique, lots of flavor, and a real sense of a meal.
+These are exactly the kind of dishes that work well when traveling: few ingredients, little technique, lots of flavor, and a real sense of a meal.

 ↑ Back to summary